 The book tells a compelling story, the writing is good, and the characters seem more or less true to life.
 I had great sympathy for Beth but didn't like her much.
 She wallows in her grief for too long and makes (almost) no attempt to 'be there' for the family she still has.
 The other characters, especially Pat, seem to do the best they can in very difficult circumstances.

 In the end I felt the book was too long and overly melodramatic.
 The story reminded me of an afternoon special on Lifetime TV.
-The story is average for me but I think some other readers would like the book better.
+The story rates 3 stars for me but - to be completely fair - I think some other readers might like the book better.

 Rating: 3 stars